DIY Aromatherapy Supplies for You to Have on Hand!

 It is believed MCTs high Caprylic Acid content is helpful for suppressing fungal infections, such as Candida Albicans, in the gut.

-Physically this light coconut oil is nearly identical to the previous light fractionated coconut oil we offered.
+Physically this light coconut oil is nearly identical to the previous Fractionated 'Light' Coconut Oil we offered.
 Light coconut oil is a superior carrier oil in many ways, especially for skin care for reasons I’ll discuss.

-Through a simple mechanical process of separation that is non-chemical the smaller molecules of coconut oil (that will remain liquid at room temperature) are separated out from the whole coconut oil that results in what is known as Light or Fractionated Coconut Oil.
+Through a simple steam distillation (non-chemical) process of separation the smaller molecules of coconut oil (that will remain liquid at room temperature) are separated out from the whole coconut oil that results in what is known as Fractionated or Light Coconut Oil.

 As the separation process is non-chemical and involves a simple physical separation process there are no chemical residues to be concerned about, and results in a truly incredible fixed, carrier oil that is ideal for use in aromatherapy.